-Enrichment and Engagement around RE is promoted through on line clips and pictures, music, visitors and story books from different faiths.
-RE work is recorded in children's individual "Learning Books".
-Examples of best work is kept as evidence in the class values books.
-When RE projects are being taught, every classroom has a dedicated RE working wall / display board, which includes key vocabulary and children's work which is updated as the topics change.
+Enrichment and engagement around RE is promoted through on line clips and pictures, music, visitors and story books from different faiths.
+RE work is recorded in children's individual green RE books.
+When RE projects are being taught, every classroom has a dedicated RE working wall which includes key vocabulary and children's work which is updated as the topics change.
 Key vocabulary for RE is also taught directly.